CoalTrain1618/MP_3_Xpenso/README.md

    - Once 2-Step Verification is set up, stay on the Security page and click “App passwords”.
    - If asked, log in again.
    - Select “Mail” as the app type and “Other (Custom name)” for device (e.g., “Xpenso App”).
-   - Click “Generate” to get a 16-character app password. **Copy this somewhere safe—you won’t see it again.**
+   - Click “Generate” to get a 16-character app password.
+Write this down somewhere safe, as you will not be able to see it again.

 4. **Configure Xpenso’s Email Settings**
    In your project’s environment variables (not in the code), add: